StefanosTouf/captain-logbeard/README.md

 * ToDo

 ## Outputs
 Currently, only postgres is supported.
-You can customize the table that the logs will be stored via the configuration file.
+You can customize the table where the logs will be stored in via the configuration file.

 The default config stores syslog fields to columns of the same name in a one-to-one fashion on a table named "LOGS".